dusty-nv/jetson-inference/README.md

 ## Hello AI World

-Hello AI World can be run completely onboard your Jetson, including inferencing with TensorRT and transfer learning with PyTorch.
-The inference portion of Hello AI World - which includes coding your own image classification and object detection applications for Python or C++, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best left to leave running overnight.
+Hello AI World can be run completely onboard your Jetson, including live inferencing with TensorRT and transfer learning with PyTorch.
+For installation instructions, see [System Setup](#system-setup).
+It's then recommended to start with the [Inference](#inference) portion of the tutorial to familiarize yourself with the concepts before diving into [Training](#training) your own models.

 #### System Setup